moule-group/ElPh/README.md

 -q --mesh: Defining a mesh grid.
 (Defaults to [8,8,8])

--m --mol: The numbering of molecule 1 2 and 3
+-n --nmol: The number of molecules will be extracted (Defaults to 3)

--b --basis: Gaussian basis sets (Defaults to 3-21G*)
+-b --basis: Gaussian basis sets (Defaults to ['6-311G*','6-311G**']) for local and non-local simulation

+-f --functional: Gaussian functional (Defaults to['b3lyp','b3lyp']) for local and non-local simulation

 -s --supercell: The supercell matrix (Defaults to [2,2,2])